Best French Pharmacy Retinol: 5 Standout Serums and Creams

 ✅ Pros

-• Spreads easily for even application
+• Easy-spreading serum texture for even application

-• Good option once you are retinol-adjusted
+• Appealing option for users who are already retinol-adjusted

 ❌ Cons